Big Nate: Strikes Again: Plot

 The next day, Gina hands in the Ben Franklin research paper to Mrs. Godfrey, who reveals that she and Nate will receive a failing grade due to Gina using unoriginal visual aids, ruining her perfect academic record.
 But then Nate shows Mrs. Godfrey his Ben Franklin comics, which she finds delightful for their originality, and their connection to Ben Franklin being a cartoonist himself.
-She therefore awards the project an A+, however Gina is furious as she knew the comics she had called garbage are the things that saved her academic record.
+She then awards the project an A+, however Gina is furious as she knew the comics she had called garbage are the things that saved her academic record.

 At the end of the day, the two fleece ball teams assemble to play the final game, with Gina going through with her part of the deal and sitting out, claiming to have food poisoning.
 The Kuddle Kittens and the Raptors go back and forth between the lead until they are tied at the ninth inning, where Randy tricks Nate into thinking he has an easy out and stomps on Nate's foot as hard as he could while making it look like an accident.
 Nate gets benched with a swelling foot, and Gina decides to play in the rest of the game.

 As Nate predicted, Gina missed the ball on the Raptors' last bat and they then lead with two points.
 When it is the Kuddle Kittens' last turn to bat, Francis and Teddy reach the bases with two outs, and Gina is up to bat last.
 Gina quickly gets two strikes, causing Nate to try to take her place but Gina remains out, and hits the last throw, resulting in a home run.

 Coach Calhoun declares the Kuddle Kittens the winners and gives the Spoffy (the trophy awarded at the end of SPOFFs) to Gina instead of Nate.

-Later in the library, Nate writes about the Kuddle Kittens' victory in the latest edition of Poor Nate's Almanack, which Gina dislikes because Nate claimed it was a lucky hit.
-They get into a minor argument, which Gina escalates by screaming at Nate about how he never studies.
+Later in the library, Nate writes about the Kuddle Kittens' victory in the latest edition of Poor Nate's Almanack, which Gina dislikes because Nate claimed it was a "lucky hit."
+They get into a minor argument, which Gina escalates by screaming at Nate about how he never studied a day in his life.
 This results in Mrs. Hickson, the librarian, writing Gina the first detention she ever received.

 After Gina leaves and claims Nate is nothing like Ben Franklin, Nate disagrees and notes that if Ben Franklin were alive today, the two of them would get along very well.